ConnectedSystems/Streamfall.jl/README.md

 - Modelling and assessment of interacting systems
 - Use of different rainfall-runoff models and their ensembles in tandem

-Streamfall includes implementations of GR4J, HyMod, IHACRES, and SYMHYD.
+Streamfall includes implementations of:
+- GR4J
+- HyMod
+- IHACRES
+- SYMHYD

 Performance should be similar to implementations in C and Fortran.

 The IHACRES rainfall-runoff model was previously implemented with [ihacres_nim](https://github.com/ConnectedSystems/ihacres_nim), but has since been ported to pure Julia.